 The Index model underwent three stages of review after development.
 First, the analytical assumptions and findings were submitted through an extensive peer review process.
 Second, a team of fact checkers verified that the raw data points and their normalised scores were factually correct and drew on the latest available data.
 Third, PwC provided a limited integrity review of the spreadsheets and formulas used to calculate the eight measures of the Index.

 Measures of Power

 A country’s comprehensive power is calculated as a weighted average across eight measures of power, each of which aggregates data from three to five distinct sub-measures.

-The Index’s measures and sub-measures seek to capture the many and varied means that enable countries to pursue favourable geopolitical outcomes, as well as respond to how the international environment affects them.
+The Index’s measures and sub-measures seek to capture the diverse qualities that enable countries to pursue favourable geopolitical outcomes, as well as to shape and respond to their external environment.

 Economic capability: Core economic strength and the attributes of an economy with the most geopolitical relevance; measured in terms of GDP at purchasing power parity (PPP), international leverage, technological sophistication and global connectivity.

 Size: The economic weight of a country as reflected by its GDP, which is the total value of all final goods and services produced annually within an economy.
 Purchasing power parity exchange rates are used to allow for a reliable comparison of real levels of production between countries.

 International leverage: Resources that give governments enhanced financial, legal and sanctioning powers abroad.
 These include global corporations and internationalised currencies, as well as sovereign wealth funds, export credit agencies and official reserves.

 Technology: The technological and scientific sophistication of countries.
 This is measured through indicators such as labour productivity, high-tech exports, supercomputers, renewable energy generation and input variables including R&D spending.